Jacqueline Coleman

 Jacqueline Layne Coleman (born June 9, 1982) is an American educator and politician serving as the 58th lieutenant governor of Kentucky since 2019.
 She has worked as a high school administrator, teacher, and basketball coach.
-Coleman is the founder and president of Lead Kentucky, a nonprofit organization focused on education policy reform.
-She is a member of the Democratic Party.
+A member of the Democratic Party, Coleman founded Lead Kentucky, a nonprofit organization focused on education policy reform.

+In the 2019 gubernatorial election, Democratic nominee Andy Beshear selected Coleman as his running mate for lieutenant governor—they defeated Republican incumbents Matt Bevin and Ralph Alvarado in the November general election.
+Beshear and Coleman were re-elected in 2023.

+In April 2026, Coleman announced her candidacy for governor in the 2027 election to succeed Beshear who is term-limited.

 Early life and career

 Coleman attended Mercer County High School in Harrodsburg, Kentucky, where she played basketball.
 She enrolled at Centre College in 2001 to study history, earned a bachelor's degree in 2004, and played college basketball for the Centre Colonels as a 5 ft 6 in shooting guard.
 As a senior at Centre in 2003–04, Coleman averaged 26.4 minutes, 7.4 points, 2.7 rebounds, and 1.3 assists, with 14 starts in 25 games.
 She earned a master's degree in political science at the University of Louisville in 2008, and was a graduate assistant on the Louisville Cardinals women's basketball team in 2005–06 under head coach Tom Collen.

 After graduating, Coleman became a social studies teacher at Burgin High School in Burgin, Kentucky, and coached the girls' basketball team.
 From 2008 through 2015, she coached and taught advanced government at East Jessamine High School in Nicholasville, Kentucky.

-Coleman ran in a 2014 election to represent the 55th district in the Kentucky House of Representatives as a member of the Democratic Party.
-She lost the election to incumbent Republican Kimberly King by over 30% in a Republican-dominated district.
+Coleman ran in the 2014 Kentucky House of Representatives election to represent the 55th district as a member of the Democratic Party.
+She lost the election to incumbent Republican Kim King by over 30% in a Republican-dominated district.

 In 2013, Coleman founded Lead Kentucky, a nonprofit organization focused on education policy reform.
 Inspired by Emerge Kentucky, the mission statement reads: "Lead Kentucky is a non-profit organization that recruits the best and brightest college women in the Bluegrass and empowers them to become the Commonwealth's next generation of leaders."
 By focusing on leadership development of college aged women through emphasis on networking, finding a work/life balance, and overcoming obstacles (specifically in Kentucky), Coleman hopes that this program will empower women to take on roles that they may otherwise avoid.

 She became assistant principal at Nelson County High School in Bardstown, Kentucky in 2017, a position she held until her resignation in November 2019, following her election as lieutenant governor.
 Coleman is a doctoral student at the University of Kentucky, where she is studying educational leadership.